 “A magical and memorable hotel in a historic mansion, hidden among fragranced gardens in a small town near the Salentine coast”

-Friendly and helpful owner Sergio has converted the house into a very special hotel, with 11 stylish rooms, 2 self-catering hideaways and a wonderfully laid-back feel.
+Friendly and helpful owner Mauro has converted the house into a very special hotel, with stylish rooms and 2 self-catering hideaways and a wonderfully laid-back feel.
 It’s ideal not only for couples but for families too, and even those with young children will feel relaxed here.
 The pool is flanked by orange trees, sunflowers, birds-of-paradise, mint and lavender, all wafting scent over the water as you swim.
 There are elegant salons, a roof terrace with a bubbling hot tub, and plenty of nooks where you can lose yourself in a holiday read.
 Delicious local produce is served up at lunch, dinner and the plentiful breakfast buffet, and there’s a choice of restaurants within walking distance.
-Make use of the free bikes or the hotel's Vespa and potter around Puglia’s rolling landscapes, or head to the dramatic seacliffs and turquoise waters of the Salentine coast, just 3km away.
+Make use of the free bikes and potter around Puglia’s rolling landscapes, or head to the dramatic seacliffs and turquoise waters of the Salentine coast, just 3km away.

 - A wonderful secret-garden feel; you’ll think you’ve stumbled across a long-lost treasure

 - Pretty Vignacastrisi, with its unspoilt, stuck-in-time ambiance, is ideally placed for exploring the Salento peninsula, yet well away from crowded resort towns such as Otranto

 - There are often [activities:SI049:cooking classes, wine tastings and poolside barbecues] - ideal for foodies